mohammad-almohammad2005/mohammad-almohammad2005/README.md

 - 🤔 I’m looking for help with html/python
 - 📫 How to reach me:
 - ✉️:mohammad.almohammad@laplateforme.io
-- 😄 Pronouns: nig/her
-- ⚡ Fun fact:
+- ⚡ Fun fact: My favorite video game is Red Dead Redemtion2

-!